-“The girl’s toilets, what are they like?
+“The girl’s toilets.
 You’ve been in that many times you should be an expert by now.”

 “I’m serious, what are they like?”

-I have to admit that the girl’s lavatories had always been a mystery to the boys at school.
+I must admit that the girl’s lavatories had always been a mystery to the boys at school.

-It had been nearly four years since I had sent her that card.
+It had been nearly five years since I had sent her that card.
 She had just about stopped laughing about it.
 I think she was beginning to warm to me.

-“God, is that all you think about,” said Elvis, “Claire, sodding, Pearson?” he stared at me through his milk bottle lens glasses.
+“Is that all you think about,” said Elvis, “Claire, sodding, Pearson?”
+He stared at me through his milk bottle lens glasses.

-“The girl’s toilets are just the same as the boy’s really, just pink,” I said as I feared he was going to walk off if I didn’t answer his question seriously.
+“The girl’s toilets are just the same as the boy’s, only pink,” I said, as I feared he would walk off if I didn’t answer his question seriously.

 “What so they piss in urinals?”

 “You know what I mean.
-All the girls stand round the radiators smoking and chatting, exactly the same as the boys.”
+All the girls stand around the radiators smoking and chatting, exactly the same as the boys.”